JerryNixon/dab-demo-environment-script/readme.md

 ## Features

+- **Automatic version checking**: Notifies you when script updates are available (use `-SkipVersionCheck` to disable)
 - **Fast updates**: Update container image in ~3 minutes with `-UpdateImage`
+- **Version validation**: Ensures Azure CLI, DAB CLI, and sqlcmd meet minimum version requirements
 - Entra ID-only authentication (no SQL passwords)
 - Managed identity for database and container registry access
 - Automatic SQL permissions: db_datareader, db_datawriter, and EXECUTE (for stored procedures)